 A Message for Shebna

-15 The Lord, God of Armies says, “Go, get yourself to this treasurer, even to Shebna, who is over the house, and say, 16 ‘What are you doing here?
-Who has you here, that you have dug out a tomb here?’
-Cutting himself out a tomb on high, chiseling a habitation for himself in the rock!”
-17 Behold, God will overcome you and hurl you away violently.
+17 The Lord will overcome you and hurl you away violently.
 Yes, he will grasp you firmly.
 18 He will surely wind you around and around, and throw you like a ball into a large country.
-There you will die, and there the chariots of your glory will be, you shame of your lord’s house.
-19 I will thrust you from your office.
+There you will die, and there the chariots of your glory will be, a shame to the house of your lord.
+19 I will remove you from your office.
 You will be pulled down from your station.

 The Fall of Tyre

 1 The burden against Tyre.

 For Tyre is laid waste,

 From the land of Cyprus it is revealed to them.

 you whom the merchants of Sidon that pass over the sea, have replenished.

 the harvest of the Nile was her revenue.

 4 Be ashamed, Sidon,